codistryNhan/DataAnalyticsVisualization/api/spaceX/README.md

-# SpaceX API
 # Intro to APIs

+###### Goal
+Get acquainted to making requests and displaying the data in json.

-###Explore SpaceX API documentation
+Explore SpaceX API documentation [https://github.com/r-spacex/SpaceX-API/wiki]
-[https://github.com/r-spacex/SpaceX-API/wiki]

-*Use requests library to send requests
+*Use requests library to send requests*
-*Retrieve and print data for all launchpads
+1.Retrieve and print data for all launchpads
 ![alt text](spaceX_1.png)

-*Retrieve and print data for one launchpads
+2.Retrieve and print data for one launchpads
 ![alt text](spaceX_2.png)